myltik/azure-docs.ru-ru/articles/hdinsight/hdinsight-hbase-phoenix-squirrel-linux.md

 <properties
-   pageTitle="Использование Apache Phoenix и SQuirreL в HDInsight | Microsoft Azure" description="Узнайте о том, как использовать Apache Phoenix в HDInsight, а также как установить и настроить SQuirreL на рабочей станции для подключения к кластеру HBase в HDInsight." services="hdinsight" documentationCenter="" authors="mumian"
+   pageTitle="Use Apache Phoenix and SQuirreL in HDInsight | Microsoft Azure" description="Learn how to use Apache Phoenix in HDInsight, and how to install and configure SQuirreL on your workstation to connect to an HBase cluster in HDInsight." services="hdinsight" documentationCenter="" authors="mumian"